Difflugia mammillaris Penard, 1893

 Syn.: Difflugia brychtai Stepanek, 1967

-Remarks: The test and its extremity can strongly vary, but nevertheless this is a distinct species, easy to recognize when several shells within a population can be observed.
+Remarks: The shell and its extremity can strongly vary, but nevertheless this is a distinct species, easy to recognize when several shells within a population can be observed.
 Though Ogden describes the test as colorless, my specimens were always light brown or dark gray.